mt-mods/xp_redo/README.md

 ### xp_redo.get_xp(playername)

-Returns the xp level for given playername (always a number)
+Returns the xp level for given playername (always a number).

 ### xp_redo.add_xp(playername, xp)

-Adds the amount of xp to given playername (can be negative for xp removal)
+Adds the amount of xp to given playername (can be negative for xp removal).

 # License